mr-osiris/Dijkstras_algorithm_Pune_Metro/README.md

 🔴 __Red Line:__ Megapolis Circle to Civil Court

 The network includes key interchange stations like Civil Court and Shivaji Nagar to facilitate travel between lines.

+I think I have to make little better